lbryton/cse15l-lab-reports/LabReport2/lab-report-2-week-4.md

 >```
 > Because there is no link in the test file, the program should return a blank `ArrayList`.
 However, the original code returns a `(` as shown below:
 >![Image](Part2A.png)
+>
->To fix this issue, I made these changes to the original code:
+>To fix this issue, I added an additional check to maker sure that the index value of `nextCloseBracket` is one value less than `openParen` to catch another necessary format for links, as show below:
 >![Image](Part2diff.png)

 ## 3. Error 3: Images Are Counted As Links